Environmental Assessment (DEA)

 Consult the graduate calendar for a complete list of current courses.

-The DEA program is considered a professional program, which means that no internal funding is available.
-Occasionally, opportunities may arise for Teaching Assistantships, but these are not guaranteed.
+The DEA program is considered a professional program, which means students in graduate diplomas are not eligible for funding.

 Faculty members regularly publish their research findings in reputable, peer-reviewed journals, including Development and Change, the Journal of Political Ecology, Ecological Indicators, Ecology and Society, and Geoforum.